Attend classes online!

 |We just froze tuition for a 5th year in a row to keep college affordable|

 |An average class size of 14 means more personalized attention from dedicated faculty|

 |With numerous transfer opportunities to explore, you can seamlessly transfer from Montco to one of our four-year partner schools

 ♦ Course syllabi will be available to students at different times.
 Please check for the syllabus closer to the start date for each course.

 What is online learning?

 Instead of traditional classroom sessions held on-campus, online learners work independently at home using computers and technology.
-Faculty members provide instruction and guidance through a variety of tools available in Blackboard, our learning management system (LMS): online discussions, video lectures, quizzes, and assignments.
+Faculty members provide instruction and guidance through a variety of tools available in Canvas, our learning management system (LMS): online discussions, video lectures, quizzes, and assignments.
 Online courses have equivalent requirements and outcomes as traditional classroom-based courses.

 Do I ever need to come to campus?

 You do not need to make any physical visits to campus UNLESS: